autoblocksai/neon-actions/neon/README.md

 # Neon Branching in GitHub Actions

-These actions allow you to easily manage [Neon branches](https://neon.tech/docs/introduction/branching) as you make changes in your repository.
+These actions allow you to easily manage [Neon branches](https://neon.tech/docs/introduction/branching) within your GitHub Actions workflows.
 Usage is as simple as:

 ```yaml
 name: CI